boundary/pulse-api-cli/docs/reference/actions.md

 ## Actions

-Commands to administer actions in a Boundary account.
+Commands to administer actions in a TrueSight Pulse account.

 ### action-installed